stineb/rbeni/README.md

 # rbeni
-An exclectic collection of R functions used in Beni's daily life.
+An eclectic collection of R functions used in Beni's daily life.